-The next deadline for nominations is December 16, 2011.
+The next deadline for nominations will be in November 2021.

 To recognize a sustained contribution to a scientific subfield, or subfields, using neutron scattering techniques, or a sustained contribution to the development of neutron scattering techniques.
 In either case, the primary consideration shall be an enduring impact on science.
 Preference shall be given to applicants whose work was carried out predominantly in North America.

 The prize consists of $2,500, a certificate citing the contributions made by the recipient and a travel allowance to attend the corresponding NSSA sponsored American Conference on Neutron Scattering (ACNS) at which the prize is awarded.
 The recipient will have an invited talk at the corresponding ACNS.

 - A letter of nomination, not to exceed 1000 words, defining the major scientific accomplishments that merit the award.
 The nomination should stress the impact on the science subfields that the group or researcher has made with their neutron scattering results.

 - The nominee’s CV clearly identifying the published work that relates to the award nomination.
 Do not include reprints unless they are not readily available electronically.

 - Up to two additional letters of support.